Principality of Achaea: The feudal conflict of the Morea (1307–1383) and last decades of the principality

-Charles II of Naples had at first granted the fiefdom of Morea or Achaea to Princess Isabella of Villehardouin (from the Villehardouin dynasty), but he deposed her in 1307 and granted it to his son Philip I of Taranto, who in 1313 transferred it to Matilda (or Mafalda, or Maud) of Hainaut, heiress of Isabella of Villehardouin, who was married to Louis of Burgundy, titular King of Thessalonica.
+Charles II of Naples had at first granted Achaea to Princess Isabella of Villehardouin (of the Villehardouin dynasty), but he deposed her and her consort Philip I of Piedmont in 1307, stripping them of their rights and granting it to his son Philip I of Taranto, who in 1313 transferred it to Matilda (or Mafalda, or Maud) of Hainaut, heiress of Isabella of Villehardouin, who was married to Louis of Burgundy, titular King of Thessalonica.
 But Margaret, younger daughter of William II Villehardouin, claimed her rights from 1307.
 In 1313 she claimed them again without success and then transferred her rights to her daughter Isabelle of Sabran, wife of Ferdinand of Majorca.
 The son of Ferdinand and Isabelle, known as James the Unfortunate, was proclaimed prince of the Morea in 1315 under the regency of his father, who conquered the principality between 1315 and 1316 but was defeated and executed by Louis of Burgundy and Matilda in 1316.
 In 1316 Louis of Burgundy died and King Robert of Naples deposed Matilda and gave the principality to his brother John of Durazzo, to whom Matilda was briefly married under duress before being imprisoned.

 From 1331 the feudal lords began to recognize the rights of James, and in 1333 the recognition was total.
 Then John transferred his rights to his sister-in-law, Catherine of Valois, titular Empress of Constantinople, wife of Philip I of Taranto, whose stepson Robert claimed her rights until 1346 when she died.
-Then the claim was issued by the son of Philip and Catherine, Philip II of Taranto.
-In 1349 James was succeeded by his son James IV (II of the Morea).
+The claim was then issued by the son of Philip and Catherine, Philip II of Taranto.
+In 1349, James was succeeded by his son James IV (II of the Morea).
 In 1364 Robert of Taranto, stepson of Catherine and eldest surviving son of Philip I of Taranto, died.
-In 1373 Philip II transferred his rights to his cousin, overlord and former sister-in-law Queen Joan I of Naples, whose third husband James IV of Majorca, when he died in 1375, left her his own claim to the principality, at which point she became more or less uncontested Princess of Achaea.
+In 1373 Philip II transferred his rights to his cousin, overlord and former sister-in-law Queen Joan I of Naples, whose third husband James IV of Majorca, when he died in 1375, left her his own claim to the principality, at which point she became more or less the uncontested Princess of Achaea.
 However, when Joan was imprisoned in Naples in 1381, another, much younger, James, James of Baux, grandson of Catherine and nephew of Philip II, who in 1374 had become titular Emperor of Constantinople, used the opportunity and seized Achaea.
 In 1383, Achaea was annexed by Charles III of Naples, successor and murderer of Queen Joan of Naples, who was the grandson of John of Durazzo, and James of Baux was driven away.
 In 1383 the Vicary government began, lasting until 1396, under the Durazzo kings of Naples.